-we love reading work that strikes an intentional, but subtle message—work that haunts us, that keeps us thinking about it after we’ve read it. we seek poetry and prose with arresting emotional impact that’s achieved not by contrived figurative language, but language that surprises while serving a larger purpose.
+Abraxas was founded by Cal Poly alumni and has now grown into an expanded masthead of writers, artists, editors, and interns.
+We love reading work that strikes an intentional but subtle message—work that haunts us, that keeps us thinking about it after we've read it.
+We seek poetry and prose with arresting emotional impact achieved not by contrived figurative language, but by language that surprises while serving a larger purpose.

-send us your work that is authentic without being performative, that’s experimental without being pretentious, and that speaks to the humanity in all of us.
+Send us your work that is authentic without being performative, experimental without being pretentious, and that speaks to the humanity in all of us.

 editors, abraxas review